An Explainable Transformer-based Model for Phishing Email Detection: A Large Language Model Approach: Introduction

-Many transformer-based models used in natural language processing (NLP), including well-known ones like OpenAI's GPT and Google's BERT (Bidirectional Encoder Representations from Transformers), are categorized as Large Language Models because of their ability to comprehend and produce text that is similar to that of a human.
-BERT model, a type of transformer-based neural network architecture pre-trained on extensive text corpora to grasp contextual word embeddings \citep{koroteev2021bert}, become increasingly efficient and valuable in text classification and generation, including tasks like spam and phishing detection, sentiment analysis \citep{singh2021sentiment}, and more other fields.
-BERT is designed to take into account both left and right contexts at every level to pre-train complex bidirectional representations from unlabeled text \citep{devlin2018bert}.
+Many transformer-based models used in natural language processing (NLP), including well-known ones like OpenAI's GPT and Google's BERT (Bidirectional Encoder Representations from Transformers), are categorized as language models due to their large number of parameters and are designed to process and generate human language.
+The BERT model, a type of transformer-based neural network architecture pre-trained on extensive text corpora to capture contextual word embeddings \citep{koroteev2021bert}, has become increasingly efficient and valuable in text classification and generation tasks, including spam and phishing detection, sentiment analysis \citep{singh2021sentiment}, and various other fields.
+BERT utilizes a bidirectional representation approach that considers both left and right context simultaneously at all layers, allowing it to learn rich language representations from large amounts of unlabeled text \citep{devlin2018bert}.
 With simply one extra output layer, this method allows the pre-trained BERT model to be refined, leading to the development of state-of-the-art models for a variety of applications.
 In order to model language, BERT uses a Masked Language Model, in which certain words in a sentence are randomly replaced with a unique token (usually [MASK]).
 Next, by examining the contextual clues offered by nearby words, the model is trained to infer the original words.
 BERT makes use of a Transformer architecture technique called “self-attention”, which allows it to recognize inter-word relationships in text sequences and assess the relative importance of individual words within a sentence in order to understand the context.
-Based on the transformer layers number and parameters BERT model has different variants such as: BERT-base \citep{khadhraoui2022survey}, ALBERT \citep{lan2019albert}, RoBERTa \citep{liu2019roberta}, DistilBERT \citep{sanh2019distilbert}, etc.
+Based on the transformer layers number and parameters BERT model has different variants, such as: BERT-base \citep{khadhraoui2022survey}, ALBERT \citep{lan2019albert}, RoBERTa \citep{liu2019roberta}, DistilBERT \citep{sanh2019distilbert}, etc.